TDA317/HTMLQuakeMapGenerator/README.md

 This is an early, alpha release.
 The machine is stable, but it's not finished.
 Here's the deal:

 *   **It Makes Solid Maps!** The generator creates simple but architecturally sound levels that, with one major exception, seal properly and are ready to compile.
-*   **The SKY is the VOID!** The big caveat: The generator does not currently create skyboxes.
+*   ~~**The SKY is the VOID!** The big caveat: The generator does not currently create skyboxes.
 Courtyard areas will have openings straight to the void.
 This is the top priority for the next major feature update.
-For now, you can either enjoy the brutalist, open-roof aesthetic or build your own skybox around the level in an editor to get it to properly VIZ.
+For now, you can either enjoy the brutalist, open-roof aesthetic or build your own skybox around the level in an editor to get it to properly VIZ.~~
 *   **Single Player Focused:** Light and entity placement is functional but very basic. ~~There are no `trigger_changelevel` entities to end a map and no deathmatch starts have been implemented, though adding them is trivial.~~
 *   **Lots of Knobs to Turn:** The GUI provides a ton of options for controlling the map's dimensions, room count, verticality, and entity population.
 Go wild.

+Issues:
+*   **Z-Fighting:** Textures overlap places.
+Occasionally you'll see a little bit of sky peaking through places it shouldn't because of this.
+I had worked on it for this version but rolled back due to some repeated issues.
+Will address again later
+*   **Lighting:** Lighting is place holder at best.
+Next thing to be addressed.
+*   **Entities:** Sometimes entities/spawn points will clip into walls or stairs.
+Its much improved but still not perfect.
+*   **Geometry:** Being that this is random, some impossible geometry and architecture is made.
+Large rooms next to a courtyard where you'd definitely see the large room's outside walls over the courtyard wall, etc. and sometimes impassible obstacles.
+If you go beyond the default vertical variation, the ability to go from room to room quickly falls apart.
+Can be helped by making the minimum ceiling heights larger too, but there are limits.

+## Alpha v1.064 notes:
+*   **Improved item and enemy placement**
+* The last version let a lot of room for improvement.
+Lots of things clipped in walls and floors.
+It is much improved but still not perfect.
+* Fish are ACTUALLY in the water.
+* Check box in GUI to enable "major items on pedistals" places a brush under armor, power ups, and a few weapons as well as a light at the center of the object.
+Adds a bit of focus and specialness to these otherwise randomly placed items.
+*   **Skyboxes**
+* Not perfect, but skyboxes are actually implemented and working.
+At default settings, it will produce properly sealed maps.
+*   **Single player**
+* There is a proper functional end of map for single player.
+Points at start.bsp
+* Randomly placed intermission camera.
+Supposed to pick one of the larger rooms and place it there.
+But, currently has no real focus of interest otherwise.

 ## Alpha v1.051 notes:
 *   **Improved item and enemy placement**